-We strive to make the National Young Feminist Leadership Conference a safe space for feminists of all backgrounds.
+We strive to make the National Young Feminist Leadership Conference an empowering environment for feminists of all backgrounds.
 However, we can’t do this by ourselves.
-We need your help to make this space one that is safe for all participants to show up as their full selves.
+We need your help to make this space one in which all participants can show up as our full selves.

-We’ve created some community guidelines for our weekend that we want to inform how we engage with each other in the space.
+We’ve created some community guidelines for our weekend that we want to inform how we engage with each other.

 - One diva, one mic.
 Respect your fellow feminists by not talking over, interrupting, or having side conversations while they are speaking!

 - Move up, move back.
 If you are someone who loves to speak, challenge yourself to move up into a space where others can voice their thoughts.
 If you’re someone who doesn’t speak up in group settings often, challenge yourself to move up into a space of sharing what’s on your mind with the group.

 - Use “I” statements.
 We are all experts of our own experience and your own experience is important.
 We want to know about you!
 Speak from your experience.

 - Remember impact over intention.
 Be mindful of the impact of your words, deeds, and actions on your fellow feminists.
 Be respectful of others identities, experiences, and thoughts.
 Intention is nice, but impact is real.

 - Be careful with each other so that you can be dangerous together.
 We’re in the fight of our lives, and now, more than ever, it’s imperative that we’re a united front.
 Hold each other with grace and care throughout this weekend.
 Be willing to be challenged.
 Be receptive to loving critique.
 Be open to new connections, new friends, and new folks!